KrishnaswamyLab/OrganDonationTTDPrediction/README.md

 }
 ```

-## A method that integrates static and irregularly-sampled longitudinal variables
+## A method that integrates static and longitudinal variables
+NOTE: Longitudinal variables are irregularly-sampled and may have missing values.
 <img src = "assets/architecture.png" width=800>

 ## Abstract